tuminfei/DX_Protocol/README.md

 Tasks:

-Design a generic order structure that supports standardized data formats and transaction logic.
-Implement smart contract logic for the creation, matching, and execution of Limit Orders.
-Integrate security features such as signature verification, permission control, and exception handling mechanisms.
-Develop modular smart contract components for future expansion to support new order types and protocols.

-### Milestone 2: Order Type Expansion and Protocol Optimization

-Objectives:

-Expand support for more complex order types, including Batch Orders and Request for Quote (RFQ) orders.
-Optimize smart contracts to improve efficiency, reduce gas costs, and enhance security and reliability.
-Conduct thorough testing and security audits to ensure the stability and resilience of smart contracts.

-Tasks:

 1. Design Generic Order Structure:
 Create a standardized order structure that supports diverse data formats and transaction logic, ensuring compatibility with different asset types.